cucumber/docs/content/gherkin.md

 ## Feature

-A `.feature` file is supposed to describe a single feature of the system, or a particular aspect of a feature.
+A `.feature` file describes a single feature of the system, or a particular aspect of a feature.
 It's a way to provide a high-level description of a software feature, and to group related scenarios.